Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

 applied to the initial state $\ket{0}$, where $O_f$ are the evaluation oracle of $f$ and $V_i$s are unitaries that are independent from $f$.
-The key step in their proof is demonstrating that, for any quantum algorithm $A_{\quan}$ making $k<T$ queries in the following form

-if we replace all the $k$ queries to $O_f$ by new evaluation oracles that only partly agree with $f$ but contains no information regarding the $T$-th coordinate direction, the output state of the algorithm will barely change, since the $T$-th coordinate direction is the least significant in the maximization function and is concealed by other coordinated directions with overwhelming probability.
-Since finding an $\epsilon$-stationary point requires knowledge of all the $T$ coordinates, the sequence of unitaries with modified $O_f$ will hence not be able to find an $\epsilon$-stationary point with high probability, so does the original quantum algorithm $A_{\quan}$.
+The key step in their proof is demonstrating that, for any quantum algorithm $A_{\quan}$ making $k<T$ queries, if we replace all the $k$ queries to $O_f$ by new evaluation oracles that only partly agree with $f$ but contains no information regarding the $T$-th coordinate, the output state of the algorithm will barely change.
+Since finding an $\epsilon$-stationary point requires knowing all the coordinates, the new sequence of unitaries is hence not be able to find an $\epsilon$-stationary point with high probability, so does the original quantum algorithm $A_{\quan}$.

-In this paper, we show that although the intuition of zero-chain introduced in~\cite{carmon2020lower} is fundamentally different from the hard instance of~\cite{garg2020no,garg2021near} based on maximization, quantum queries to its $p$-th-order derivatives also have only rather limited power, similar to the case in~\cite{garg2020no,garg2021near}.
-Conceptually, this is due to the fact that the hard instance in~\cite{carmon2020lower} possess a sequential nature that the $i$-th coordinate direction only emerges when we reach a position that has a large overlap with the $(i-1)$-th direction, which nullifies the unique advantage of quantum algorithms to make queries in parallel.
+\textbf{Third}, we observe that although the hard instance in \citet{garg2020no,garg2021near} is a variant of the shielded Nemirovski function and has a different construction compared to the zero-chain hard instance introduced in \citet{carmon2020lower}, it also satisfies the properties of robust zero-chains.
+We note that this connection has been utilized in previous works~\cite{carmon2020acceleration,woodworth2017lower} but has yet been pointed out explicitly.
+Similarly, quantum queries to the derivatives of the hard instance of \citet{carmon2020lower} also have only rather limited power, similar to the case in \citet{garg2020no,garg2021near}.
+Conceptually, this is due to the fact that the hard instance in \citet{carmon2020lower} possesses \textbf{a sequential nature that the $i$-th coordinate direction only emerges when we reach a position that has a large overlap with the $(i-1)$-th direction, which nullifies the unique advantage of quantum algorithms to make queries in superpositions}.